Morning Sun Farms Microgreens

-Research studies have shown that they contain as much as 50 times more sulforpohane than fresh broccoli.
-What’s more, they contain glucosinolates and isothiocyanates, substances that protect cells from becoming malignant, at 10-100 times greater levels than in fresh broccoli.
-In additon, they are sources of plant estrogens, similar to human estrogen, and so are helpful in cases of PMS, menopause, hot flashes and fibrocystic disease.
+Research studies have shown that they contain as much as 50 times more sulforaphane than fresh broccoli.
+What’s more, they contain glucosinolates and isothiocyanates, substances that protect cells from becoming malignant at 10-100 times greater levels than in fresh broccoli.
+They are sources of plant estrogens, similar to human estrogen, and can be helpful in cases of PMS, menopause, hot flashes, and fibrocystic disease.

 Nutrient-dense, they are rich sources of vitamins A, B, C, E, and K, antioxidants, the minerals calcium, iron, magnesium, phosphorus, potassium, and zinc.
 Also, carotene, chlorophyll, amino acids, trace elements, and antioxidants.
 Broccoli microgreens contain as much as 35% protein.